tensorpack/tensorpack/docs/tutorial/philosophy/dataflow.md

 which does not work when you have a dynamic/unreliable data source, or when you need to filter your data on the fly.

-`torch.utils.data.DataLoader` is quite good, depiste that it also makes some **bad assumptions on batching** and is not always efficient.
+`torch.utils.data.DataLoader` is quite good, despite that it also makes some **bad assumptions on batching** and is not always efficient.

 1. It assumes you always do batch training, has a constant batch size, and